vmware-tanzu/crash-diagnostics/README.md

 To collect and bundle information resources from cluster machines into a gizipped tar file, use the `--output` flag to specify the tar file name:

 ```
-crash-diagnostics --output small-cluster.tar.gz
+crash-diagnostics --output test-cluster.tar.gz
 ```

 By default, when `crash-diagnostics` runs, it will automatically look for script file `./Diagnostics.file`.
-The script file can be specified, however, using the `--file` flag:
+A different script file can be specified, however, using the `--file` flag:

 ```
-crash-diagnostics --file small-cluster.file -output small-cluster.tar.gz
+crash-diagnostics --file test-cluster.file -output test-cluster.tar.gz
 ```

 ## Diagnotics.file Format
-`Diagnostics.file` uses a simple line-by-line directive format (à la Dockerfile) to specify how to collect data from cluster servers:
+`Diagnostics.file` uses a simple line-by-line format (à la Dockerfile) to specify directives on how to collect data from cluster servers:

 ```
 DIRECTIVE [arguments]
 ```

-A directive can either be a `preamble` or a `action`.
-Preambles provide runtime configuration settings for the tool while actions can execute a command against the clsuter nodes speficied.
+A directive can either be a `preamble` for runtime configuration or an `action` which can execute a command that runs on each specified node in a cluster.

 ### Example Diagnostics.file
 ```
 FROM 127.0.0.1:22 192.168.99.7:22
 WORKDIR /tmp/crashdir

-COPY /var/log/system.log
+COPY /var/log/kube-apiserver.log
 CAPTURE df -h
 CAPTURE df -i
 CAPTURE netstat -an
 CAPTURE ps -ef
 CAPTURE lsof -i
+CAPTURE journalctl -l -u kube-apiserver
+COPY /var/log/kubelet.log
+COPY /var/log/kube-proxy.log

 ```

 ## Diagnostics.file Directives